 - currently working on Product, Data and Growth at Coda, previously startup Founder/CEO, and before that a PM at Google and YouTube.
 I’ve been both the interviewer and interviewee for product analytics questions countless times.
 This is the first time I’ve shared my playbook.

 Why didn’t you click on that link “How to Ace Your PM Data Interviews” you saw scrolling through your feed the other day?
 Just kidding!
 Let’s dive in. 👊

-How to read this
+How to read this doc

 The meat of this is post in the detailed walkthroughs:

-interview questions, in practice these same kinds of questions often show up for Software Engineers, Marketers, Data Analysts, and other roles.
+While we’ll focus on Product Manager interview questions, in practice these same kinds of questions often show up for Software Engineers, Marketers, Data Analysts, and other roles.

-What interviewers are looking for
+What product manager interviewers are really looking for

 Back when I was at Google, most interviews were scored on a 5 point system (1 being poor and 5 being strong).
 Here at Coda, we use a 4 point system - which is much clearer: you cannot do OK.
 As an interviewer, if I’m on the fence, that rounds down to a no.

-Three types of data interview questions
+Three types of product manager data interview questions

 There are three main types of data interview questions.
 We’ll break each down in detail in the following pages.